Please see below for specific detail related to various aspects of our research infrastructure.

 The Roy J. Carver Biotechnology Center

 The Roy J. Carver Biotechnology Center (CBC), a core service provider of the University of Illinois, which provides state of the art facilities and expertise to the life sciences research community both on and off campus.
-The CBC service labs include bioinformatics, DNA sequencing, functional genomics, proteomics, and metabolomics.
-We frequently utilized the High-Throughput DNA Sequencing (HTS) Unit and Functional Genomics Unit, both of which are located on the same floor as our laboratory in ERML, and the High-Performance Biological Computing (HPCBio) Unit which is across the street in the Institute of Genomic Biology.
+The CBC service labs include bioinformatics, DNA sequencing, functional genomics, proteomics, metabolomics, and flow cytometry.
+We frequently utilized the High-Throughput DNA Sequencing (HTS) Unit, the Functional Genomics Unit, the Flow Cytometry Center, which are all located in ERML , and the High-Performance Biological Computing (HPCBio) Unit which is across the street in the Institute of Genomic Biology.